Tatra 87: Design

 Many design elements of the Tatra 87, V570, and the later T97, were copied by later car manufacturers.
 Ferdinand Porsche was heavily influenced by the Tatra 87 and T97 and the flat-four-cylinder engine in his design of the Volkswagen Beetle, and was subsequently sued by Tatra.

 The price new (in the 1940s) was 25,000 SFr.
 Its value today is around $125,000.
-A 1941 Tatra 87, owned and restored by Paul Greenstein and Dydia DeLyser of Los Angeles California, won a New York Times reader's poll of collector's cars in 2010, beating strong competition from 651 cars.
+A 1941 Tatra 87, owned and restored by Paul Greenstein and Dydia DeLyser of Los Angeles California, won a New York Times reader's poll of collectors' cars in 2010, beating strong competition from 651 cars.

 The entire rear segment of the Tatra 87 formed an engine cowling.